Merve-Yvz/MyBlogAPP-MES/README.md

 ## Acknowledgements

-🌟 I would like to express my gratitude to Atakan Göçer for his support in this project.
+🌟 I would like to express my gratitude to Mr. Atakan Göçer for his support and assistance with this project.
+This project has significantly developed my skills and provided the opportunity to learn technologies I had never used before.